-G. Public Hearing Following Denial Of A Certificate Of Appropriateness: Within fifteen (15) days of notice to the applicant to file an amended application or request a public hearing, the applicant may request that the Commission hold a public hearing where additional evidence and testimony may be heard regarding the application for a certificate of appropriateness.
-The Commission shall hold such a public hearing within forty five (45) days of receipt of the written request.
+G. Public Hearing Following Denial Of A Certificate Of Appropriateness Or Disputed Conditions: Within fifteen (15) days of notice to the applicant of either an approval of a certificate of appropriateness with conditions or to file an amended application or request a public hearing, the applicant may request that the Commission hold a public hearing where additional evidence and testimony may be heard regarding the application for a certificate of appropriateness.
+The Commission shall hold such a public hearing within forty-five (45) days of receipt of the written request.

-- 1. Notice of the date, time, place and purpose of the public hearing shall be sent by regular and certified mail to the applicant and to property owners within two hundred fifty feet (250') of the property for which the application has been made, and said notice shall also be published in a newspaper of general circulation in the Village of Oak Park.
+- 1. Notice of the date, time, place and purpose of the public hearing shall be sent by regular and electronic mail to the applicant and by regular mail to property owners within two hundred fifty feet (250') of the property for which the application has been made, and said notice shall also be published in a newspaper of general circulation in the Village of Oak Park.
 The notice shall be sent and published not less than fifteen (15) days nor more than thirty (30) days prior to the date of the hearing.
-Such notice shall include the time and place of the hearing, a general description of the request to be heard, and the address or location of the property to which the request applies. - 2.
-At the public hearing, the Commission shall take testimony presented by the applicant and any other interested parties concerning the effect of the proposed alteration, construction, relocation, removal or demolition of an eligible or designated historic landmark upon an eligible or designated historic landmark and the surrounding neighborhood or the effect of the proposed removal or demolition of any structure, building or improvement within an historic district upon the district, and shall conduct such hearings in a manner consistent with the Rules of Procedure for Hearings before the Historic Preservation Commission adopted herein and made a part hereof and as may be amended, from time to time, by action of the Commission and the Village Board.
+Such notice shall include the date, time and place of the hearing, a general description of the request to be heard, and the address or location of the property to which the request applies.
+Failure to receive electronic notice shall not invalidate the proceedings of the Commission. - 2.
+At the public hearing, the Commission shall take testimony presented by the applicant and any other interested parties concerning the effect of the proposed alteration, construction, relocation, removal or demolition of an eligible or designated historic landmark upon an eligible or designated historic landmark and the surrounding neighborhood or the effect of the proposed removal or demolition of any structure, building or improvement within an historic district upon the district, and shall conduct such hearings in a manner consistent with the Rules of Procedure for Hearings before the Historic Preservation Commission, as amended from time to time, which are, adopted pursuant to this Article and made a part hereof and as may be amended, from time to time, by action of the Commission and the Village Board.
 The hearing may be continued to a date certain, with the concurrence of the applicant. - 3.
-Within fifteen (15) days following the completion of the public hearing, the Commission shall issue or deny the certificate of appropriateness.
-Notice of the Commission's decision will be sent to the applicant and owner and the Code Administration Department within five (5) working days of rendering the decision.
-Notification procedures outlined under Section 7-9-7 of this Article will apply. - H. Appeal To The Village Board: Upon denial of the application for a certificate of appropriateness by the Commission, the applicant may appeal the denial to the Village Board or may request a certificate of economic hardship.
+Within fifteen (15) days following the completion of the public hearing, the Commission shall issue or deny the certificate of appropriateness or modify or keep intact conditions of approval related thereto.
+Notice of the Commission's decision will be sent to the applicant and owner and the Development Customer Services Department within five (5) working days of rendering the decision.
+Notification procedures outlined under Sections 7-9-6 and 7-9-7 of this Article will apply. - H. Appeal To The Village Board: Upon denial of the application for a certificate of appropriateness by the Commission or denial of a request to modify conditions related thereto, the applicant may either appeal the denial to the Village Board or may request a certificate of economic hardship.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-14: PROCEDURES FOR CERTIFICATE OF ECONOMIC HARDSHIP:
+7-9-13: PROCEDURES FOR CERTIFICATE OF ECONOMIC HARDSHIP: